School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 School uniforms in China

-Colombian schoolgirls in school uniforms.
+Colombian schoolgirls in school uniform.

 Form in South Africa